-This tests the battery's capacity to deliver sufficient cranking voltage.
+This test checks the battery's capacity to deliver sufficient cranking voltage.

-- Set the rotary switch to Voltage. - Connect the positive (+) lead to the positive (+) battery terminal. - Connect the negative (-) lead to the negative (-) battery terminal. - Disable the ignition; crank the engine for 15 seconds.
+- Set the rotary switch to voltage. - Connect the positive (+) lead to the positive (+) battery terminal. - Connect the negative(-) lead to the negative(-) battery terminal. - Disable the ignition; crank the engine for 15 seconds.